I-had-a-bad-idea/IPL/SYNTAX.md

 - Constructors are implemented as a method named the same as the class (e.g. `def Person(n, a)` inside `class Person`), and are invoked via `p = Person("Alex", 30)`.
 - Create an instance with `t = Test()` and call a method with `t.greet()`.

-9. Static functions
+## 8.2 Static functions

-Static functions are defined just like regular functions inside a class, but they do not access instance fields.
+- Static functions are defined just like regular functions inside a class, but they do not access instance fields.
-They are called using the class name, e.g. Class.function().
+- They are called using the class name, e.g. Class.function().
-No special keyword (like static) is needed — any method called on a class is treated as static (this may produce errors, if you use self in the function):
+- No special keyword (like static) is needed — any method called on a class is treated as static when called on the class (this may produce errors, if you use self in the function, there are no checks for this currently).:

 Example: